Exact solution for the quantum and private capacities of bosonic dephasing channels

-We note here that while the quantum capacity~\cite{JC10,Arqand2020} and the assisted quantum capacity~\cite{Arqand2021} of the bosonic dephasing channel $\NN_p$ in~\eqref{eq:bdc-def} have been investigated, neither of them has been calculated so far.
-The determination of the quantum capacity of this channel, in particular, has been an open problem since~\cite{JC10}.
-The main difficulty is that $\NN_p$ is in general a non-Gaussian channel, which makes the techniques in~\cite{holwer, Wolf2007} inapplicable.
+We note here that while the quantum capacity~\cite{JC10,Arqand2020} and the assisted quantum capacity~\cite{Arqand2021} of the BDC $\NN_p$ in~\eqref{eq:bdc-def} have been investigated, neither of them has been calculated so far.
+The determination of the quantum capacity of this channel, in particular, has been an open problem since the publication of~\cite{JC10} in~2010.
+The main difficulty is that $\NN_p$ is in general a non-Gaussian channel, which makes the techniques in~\cite{holwer,WPG07} inapplicable.